When looking to create more space for use on your property, hiring a land-clearing contractor to help is usually one of the best ways to go.

 Licensing and registration is usually the #1 requirement for any company to conduct business.
 You should, therefore, ensure that your contractor can show you a copy of his license certificate and business registration number.

-Besides their ‘on-paper’ qualifications, you also want a contractor that’s experienced in land clearing.
+Besides their ‘on-paper’ qualifications, you also want a contractor who’s experienced in land clearing.

 This gives them an edge over the companies that are just starting, allowing them to guarantee you quick, safe, and quality services.